stackforge/libra/doc/worker/config.rst

       Used to specify the Gearman job server hostname and port.
 This option can be used multiple times to specify multiple job servers.

-   .. option:: --ssl_keyfile <FILE>

-      Full path to the file with the SSL private key to use when connecting to an SSL-enabled Gearman job server.

-   .. option:: --ssl_certfile <FILE>

-      Full path to the file with the SSL public key to use when connecting to an SSL-enabled Gearman job server.

-   .. option:: --ssl_ca_certs <FILE>

-      Full path to the file with the CA public key to use when connecting to an SSL-enabled Gearman job server.
-This is used to validate the server key.

    .. option:: --stats-poll <SECONDS>